BrodyGGG/BrodyGGG.github.io/README.md

 ### How to Run
 1. Clone the repository.
-2. Navigate to the `banking-app` directory.
+2. Navigate to the `banking-app-group` directory.
-3. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies on front and back end.
-4. Start the development server with `npm start`.
+4. Start the development server with `npm start` on both ends.

 ## Hangman Game
 -  [Hangman](https://github.com/Weber-Cooper-Maitoza/Hangman_Game_Group)